CristianaGogoanta/Manual_Testing_Portofolio/Final Project/README.md

 * Saving newly added users from one login to another;
 * Changing the status of a user;
 * Changing a user's role;
-* Checking the correct operation of:
-            * "Add", "Save", "Delete", "Edit", "Cancel" buttons;
+* Checking the correct operation of "Add", "Save", "Delete", "Edit", "Cancel" buttons;
-            * Text fields;
+* Checking all text fields;
-            * Check boxes.
+* checking all check boxes.

 ## 1.4 Test Design